rdeady3/GPA-Calculator/README.md

 # GPA-Calculator
-A program I made to calculate GPA
+A program I made in Java to calculate GPA